jasononeil/PBKDF2-Haxe/README.md

 PBKDF2 (Password-Based Key Derivation Function 2) is a key derivation function that you can read all about [on Wikipedia](http://en.wikipedia.org/wiki/PBKDF2).

 Basically, it lets you do a hash similar to MD5 or SHA1, but with a salt, and it can repeat thousands of times to make it harder to crack - the longer it takes to generate the key the longer it will take to crack.
 Anyway, it is a good way to store user passwords.
-Even big names like DJango use it by default.
+Even big frameworks like Django use it by default.

 Installation
 ------------